William Remington

-William Walter Remington (1917–1954) was an economist employed in various federal government positions until his career was interrupted by accusations of espionage made by the Soviet spy and defector Elizabeth Bentley.
-He was convicted of perjury in connection with these charges in 1953, and murdered in prison in 1954.
+William Walter Remington (October 25, 1917 – November 24, 1954) was an American economist who was employed in various United States government positions.
+His career was interrupted by accusations of communist espionage made by Elizabeth Bentley, a Soviet spy and defector.

+Remington was tried twice and convicted twice.
+The first conviction was set aside on legal grounds, but the second conviction, in 1953 on two counts of perjury, was upheld.
+He was sentenced to three years in federal prison.
+In November 1954, he was murdered in his cell by fellow inmates at Lewisburg Prison.

 Background

-William Walter Remington was born on October 25, 1917, in New York City and raised in Ridgewood, in Bergen County, New Jersey, by Lillian Maude Sutherland (1888-1969) and Frederick C. Remington (1870–1956).
+William Walter Remington was born on October 25, 1917, in New York City.
+He was raised in Ridgewood, New Jersey, by parents Lillian Maude Sutherland (1888-1969) and Frederick C. Remington (1870–1956).
 His father worked for the Metropolitan Life Insurance Co.; his mother was an art teacher in New York.

-Remington was admitted to Dartmouth College at age 16, graduating Phi Beta Kappa and magna cum laude in 1939, and earned a Master's degree from Columbia University in 1940.
-Coming from a branch of the wealthy Remington family of Illion, New York, Remington's parents were demanding and he developed a somewhat unconventional and flamboyant personality.
-From an early age, he was drawn to radical leftist politics, and declared to his friends that he was a Communist when he was 15.
-In college, he became active with members of the Young Communist League, and later the Communist Party of the United States.
-In testimony, Remington stated that while he was a Republican when he entered college, he "moved left quite rapidly" and became a radical but was never a Communist Party or Young Communist League member at Dartmouth.
-Whether or not he ever officially joined the party later became a point of contention in his legal battles.
+Remington distinguished himself in school.
+He was admitted to Dartmouth College at age 16, graduating Phi Beta Kappa and magna cum laude in 1939.
+He then earned a Master's degree from Columbia University in 1940.
+Coming from a branch of the wealthy Remington family (from Ilion, New York in the Mohawk Valley), Remington's parents were demanding.

+The son developed a somewhat unconventional and flamboyant personality.
+From an early age, he was drawn to radical leftist politics, and declared to his friends when he was 15 that he was a communist.
+During the Depression, numerous intellectuals were drawn to communism.
+In college, he befriended members of the Young Communist League (YCL) and Communist Party of the United States (CPUSA).
+In subsequent trial testimony, Remington stated that while he was a Republican when he entered college, he "moved left quite rapidly" and became a radical but was never a YCL or CPUSA member at Dartmouth.
+Whether Remington ever officially joined these communist organizations became a key point of contention in his legal battles.